pyrates/progressist/README.md

     # 'progress' kwarg must return a valid template variable.
     # included ones are {bar} and {spinner}

-You can add more widgets by subclassing it:
+You can add more template vars by subclassing `Bar`:

     class MyBar(Bar):